Titofmendes/Cyclistic_case_study/README.md

 ## Data Sources
 It was used data corresponding to the period between May, 2025 and April, 2026.
-Raw data was downloaded from [this repository](https://divvy-tripdata.s3.amazonaws.com/index.html), unziped, and kept in the 'raw_data' directory.
+Raw data was downloaded from [this repository](https://divvy-tripdata.s3.amazonaws.com/index.html), unziped, and kept in the `raw_data/` directory.

 **Note**: 202601 csv file was initially designated as 202501.
-Name was corrected.
+Name was changed to the correct designation.

 Since each dataset displayed hundreds of thousands of rows, I choose to conduct all analyses with Python through Jupyter Notebook.

 I started with some exploratory analyses to assess the schema, size, data integrity and column homogeneity among data files.
-The executed commands can be found in [Prepare Script](./scripts/prepare.ipynb).
+The executed commands can be found in [Prepare Notebook](./notebooks/prepare.ipynb).

 ### Dataset schema
 | Column Name | Data Type |